-We had a blast on a six day vacation to Lake of the Ozarks to play some courses on Lake of the Ozarks Golf Trail.
+We had a blast on a six-day vacation to Central Missouri's Lake of the Ozarks to play some courses on the Lake of the Ozarks Golf Trail.
 We played golf on

-six different courses, toured Lake of the Ozarks on a pontoon boat, discovered some fun lakeside restaurants with pools, enjoyed a tour of Bridal Cave, sampled wine and lunch at a winery, stayed in three very different resorts, gained 5 pounds, devoured a bottle of Advil, got sunburned, lost 10 golf balls, and brought home enough sand from the bunkers to build a sand box for
+six different courses, toured Lake of the Ozarks on a pontoon boat, discovered some fun lakeside restaurants with pools, enjoyed a tour of Bridal Cave, sampled wine and lunch at two wineries, stayed in three very different resorts, gained 5 pounds, devoured a bottle of Advil, got sunburned, lost 10 golf balls, and brought home enough sand from the bunkers to build a sandbox for

-After reading an email that I got about Lake of the Ozarks Golf Trail with 13 courses that were designed by some of the best golf architects (Arnold Palmer, Tom Weiskopf, Ken Kavanaugh and Robert Trent Jones, Sr.) and the variety of lodging options as well as all of the fun things to see and do around the 1100 miles of Lake of the Ozarks shoreline, I started planning the trip and packing the bags.
+After reading an email that I got about the Lake of the Ozarks Golf Trail promoting its 13 courses that were designed by some of the best golf architects (Arnold Palmer, Tom Weiskopf, Ken Kavanaugh and Robert Trent Jones, Sr.), a wide variety of lodging options as well as a lot of the fun things to see and do around the 1,150 miles of Lake of the Ozarks shoreline, I started planning the trip and packing the bags.

-We reluctantly left Margaritaville and we went from a newly renovated pastel colored hotel room at the lively Margaritaville Resort to Alhonna Resort & Marina in Lake Ozark, which was built in the 1950s and is one of the few remaining family owned and operated resorts on Lake of the Ozarks.
+We reluctantly left Margaritaville and we went from a newly renovated pastel-colored hotel room at the lively Margaritaville Resort to Alhonna Resort & Marina in Lake Ozark, which was built in the 1950s and is one of the few remaining family-owned and operated resorts on Lake of the Ozarks.
 After all those years, the owners and staff still have that friendly and "welcome" attitude with a focus on service.
-Instead of 8 bars and restaurants, Alhonna has some excellent down home cooking and a lively and fun bar at Bobber's Restaurant & Lounge!
-And instead of a small hotel room we stayed in a three bedroom cottage with a fully equipped kitchen, large living and dining area, and a deck 6 feet above the edge of the lake.
+Instead of 8 bars and restaurants, Alhonna has some excellent down-home cooking and a lively and fun bar at Bobber's Restaurant & Lounge!
+And, instead of a small hotel room, we stayed in a three-bedroom cottage with a fully-equipped kitchen, large living and dining area, and a deck 6 feet above the shoreline of the lake.
 Over the next couple days, we cruised the lake on one of the resort's 27' pontoon boats, played golf at a nearby course, and explored the local area.
 Here is a link to our article about a stay at Alhonna Resort & Marina.

-Next up for lodging is what I considered to be the perfect golf stay and play lodging - Holiday Shores Resort.
-For golfers, Holiday Shores Resort is centrally located and easy and quick to get to the majority of the courses on the golf trail, the accommodations are 3 story 3 bedroom 1600 square foot cottages overlooking the lake, and the Resort is close to lots of very good restaurants and other things to see and do.
-Check our our review of Holiday Shores Resort.
+Next up for lodging is what I considered to be the perfect golf stay and play accomodations - Holiday Shores Resort.
+For golfers, Holiday Shores Resort is centrally located and it's easy and quick to get to the majority of the courses on the Golf Trail.
+The accommodations are 3-story, 3-bedroom 1600-square foot cottages overlooking the lake.
+And, Holiday Shores is close to lots of very good restaurants and other fun things to see and do.
+Check out our review of Holiday Shores Resort.

-Just like the big differences between each of the Resorts that we enjoyed, the six Lake of the Ozark golf courses that we played each had their own unique personality and characteristics and were challenging but fair and most had some interesting combinations of dramatic elevation changes, huge strategically placed bunkers, challenging green complexes, lakes and creeks, forced carries, blind shots, and lots of dog legs.
-But common to all of the courses we played were near perfect conditions from tee box to the cup, fast greens, excellent service, a great pace of play, first class facilities, and beautiful scenery!
-We can't wait to get back and play the rest of the courses on the Lake of the Ozarks Golf Trail.
+Just like the big differences between each of the three resorts that we enjoyed, the six Lake of the Ozark golf courses that we played each had their own unique personality and characteristics and were challenging but fair.
+Most had some interesting combinations of dramatic elevation changes, huge, strategically placed bunkers, challenging green complexes, lakes and creeks, forced carries, blind shots, and lots of dog legs.
+But, all the courses we played were in near-perfect condition from tee box to the cup, they had fast greens, excellent service, a great pace of play, first-class facilities, and beautiful scenery!
+We can't wait to get back and play the other 7 courses on the Lake of the Ozarks Golf Trail.

-As I mentioned, in addition to excellent golf courses there are lots of other fun things to see and do during a vacation at Lake of the Ozarks.
-Here is just a sample of some of the fun things that we did, we:
+As I mentioned, in addition to excellent golf courses, there are lots of other fun things to see and do during a vacation at Lake of the Ozarks.
+Here is just a sample of some of the interesting and enjoyable things that we did:

 All too soon it was time to leave!
 We can't wait to come back with family or some golfing friends and sample more of this wonderful area that is clearly Missouri's number one family and golfing vacation destination.
-If you plan on visiting, check out Lake of the Ozark's Website and Lake of the Ozarks Golf Trail.
+If you plan on visiting, check out Lake of the Ozark Convention and Visitor Bureau's website and Lake of the Ozarks Golf Trail.
 Have fun.